How to Add a Twitter Widget to Your Website [2025 Updated Guide]

 If you want to embed your Twitter feed in your website or blog, you need a Twitter widget.

-How to add a Twitter widget to your site
+The 7-step process for adding a Twitter widget to your site

 A Twitter widget is no-code technology that allows anyone to add their Twitter content to their website with no coding required.